-If you are allergic to dust mites, even if you have protected your mattress and pillows with covers, it is important that the bedding on top be washed once a week.
+If you are allergic to dust mites, even if you have protected your mattress and pillows with covers, it is important that the bedding on top be washed with the right laundry care products once a week.

 Many doctors recommend you wash everything in hot water but what they don't tell you is hot water can damage the fabric.

 We have been washing all of our sheets and other bedding in cold and warm water for years and they still look great.
 It is just as effective as hot water (even more so) and it is much kinder to the fabric.